Disease Info at .org Addresses

 Nursing Shortage Update

 The nation's nursing shortage has had significant consequences during the past five years, even contributing to patient injuries and deaths.
+With the shortage comes the need for more nurses with degrees from programs like Gwynedd Mercy Nursing and other colleges.
 Inadequate nurse staffing has been a factor in 24 percent of the 1,609 cases involving death, injury or permanent loss of function reported since 1997 to the Joint Commission on Accreditation of Healthcare Organizations.

 The report says there are 126,000 nursing positions unfilled in hospitals nationwide.
 Ninety percent of long-term care organizations lack sufficient nurses "to provide even the most basic care" and some home-health care agencies are being forced to refuse new patients.

 With the aging of the nation's baby boomers and nurses themselves, it has been estimated that by 2020 there will be at least 400,000 fewer nurses available to provide care than will be needed.

 Risk factors cited that contribute to falling incidents include the use of psychotropic drugs, environmental hazards, poorly maintained or improperly fitted wheelchairs, transferring techniques and suboptimal care.

 The symptoms of burnout are as varied as the sufferers.
 Some people become angry, blowing up or growling at anyone who crosses their path.
 Some resort to blaming any annoyance, large or small, on external factors.
 Some become quiet, introverted and isolated, which can indicate the start of a serious depression.
 Others manifest burnout by under or overeating or abusing alcohol or other mood-altering substances.
 Still others may experience a range of physical symptoms, including chronic illness, high blood pressure and frequent headaches.
 Some people on the verge of burnout actually become obsessive workaholics.
 Others become chronically late or psychologically absent.